everli/soldo-php-sdk/examples/transfer.md

 # Money transfer

-With `Soldo` you can easily transfer money from a wallet to another.
-For doing this you need to know
+With `Soldo` you can easily transfer money from a wallet into another.
+For doing this you need to know:
 - Both the **wallet sender id** and the **wallet receiver id**
 - The **amount** to transfer and the **currency code**
 - An **internal token** provided by Soldo

-Once you have all of this stuff you can transfer money as follow
+Once you have all of this stuff you can transfer money as follows:

 ```php
 try {